Explore the amazing role of wonder in kids’ spiritual growth — and learn how to bring wonder back to yourself and children.

 “Look at the snow, Mom.
 It’s awesome!
 It’s amazing!”
 Nodding my head but gazing across our yard in another direction, I responded, “I know, Patch.
 There’s tons of it.
 It’s white and it’s everywhere.
+Neat.”

 “No, Mom; get down here and really look at it.”
 As I turned my attention to him, I saw Patch lying with his face near the snow, staring at the sparkling, feathery flakes.
 “Each one glistens,” he said as he pondered the white blanket beneath him.
 “They actually look different.
 Some edges are soft and others are round.
 Flakes are big and small.”

 “Yup, that’s snow, Patch.”